-- The Behaviour Policy is reviewed annually and opinions regarding its effectiveness are sought from parents/carers, staff and children. - We monitor, analyse and evaluate a range of information and data collected through formal classroom observations and incidents recorded on CPOMS to ascertain whether there has been an improvement in behaviour overall and by targeted children. - We observe how adults working within school are implementing the policy.
-Information is obtained through our formal classroom observations, learning walks and through observations of non-teaching periods e.g. Let us be active and let us dine session etc. - All staff are made aware of all children who have additional needs, and require specific support, in the areas of social and emotional development. - We ensure all staff have access to the Behaviour Policy and have opportunities to discuss and contribute to its development.
+- The Relationship and Behaviour Policy is reviewed annually and opinions regarding its effectiveness are sought from parents/carers, staff and children. - We monitor, analyse and evaluate a range of information and data collected through formal classroom observations and incidents recorded on CPOMS to ascertain whether there has been an improvement in behaviour overall and by targeted children. - We observe how adults working within school are implementing the policy.
+Information is obtained through our formal classroom observations, learning walks and through observations of non-teaching periods, e.g. Let's be active and let's dine sessions etc. - All staff are made aware of all children who have additional needs, and require specific support, in the areas of social and emotional development. - We ensure all staff have access to the Relationship and Behaviour Policy and have opportunities to discuss and contribute to its development.
 Staff, including supply staff, have clear guidelines on how the policy is to be implemented.
-As part of the induction process, new staff are provided with the Behaviour Policy and have the opportunity to discuss this and to familiarise themselves with the systems. - We ensure all staff access regular appropriate training opportunities in areas related to positive behaviour management. - Parents/carers have access to the Behaviour Policy and a Home School Agreement is shared with parents on entry and at the start of each academic year.
-The includes teachers', parent/carers' and children's' responsibilities.
+As part of the induction process, new staff are provided with the Relationships and Behaviour Policy and have the opportunity to discuss this and to familiarise themselves with the systems. - We ensure all staff access regular appropriate training opportunities in areas related to positive behaviour management. - Parents/carers have access to the Relationship and Behaviour Policy and a Home School Agreement is shared with parents during the admission process.
+The includes teachers', parent/carers' and children's responsibilities.
 Parents/carers are offered support when they have concerns regarding their child's behaviour both at school and at home.
 Where necessary they are given advice on how they can help their child succeed in school and at home.
 We are committed to working in partnership with parents/carers. - Children are involved in consultation about behaviour in their classrooms and in the school in general.
-This is done through formal structures such as the Rights Respecting Schools agenda, School Council, collective worship, P4C, PSHCE, SEAL and also through informal discussions and observations.
+This is done through formal structures such as the Behaviour Curriculum, Effective Learner Behaviours, the Rights Respecting Schools agenda, School Council, collective worship, PSHCE, SEAL and also through informal discussions and observations.

-By doing the above, we believe that the Behaviour Policy will continue to have a positive effect on the behaviour of the whole school community.
+By doing the above, we believe that the Relationship and Behaviour Policy will continue to have a positive effect on the behaviour of the whole school community.